 Cinnamon is one item you can add to oatmeal for dogs as cinnamon can be beneficial.

-Just a sprinkle of cinnamon can be added as it has shown to help treat infections and arthritis in dogs.
+Just a sprinkle of cinnamon can be added as it has been shown to help treat infections and arthritis in dogs.

 The ASPCA has shown that cinnamon is not toxic to dogs and in fact beneficial.